-Some people use the “Target Income” Method to determine their MAR.
+Some people use the “Target Income” Method to determine their Minimum Acceptable Rate.
 Over at Cashville Skyline, writer Kate Dore explains this method in detail and here’s a handy calculator that helps.
 In a nutshell, you determine your MAR based on your desired income.

 When I got serious about freelancing, I used my former full-time salary as my MAR.
 I was paid about $30 an hour, so I tacked on about 20% to cover taxes.
 My MAR was about $35 per hour.
 Again, this doesn’t mean I charged clients $35/hour (in fact, I recommend NOT charging by the hour, but more on that later).
 It was just a starting point to figure out my number.
 Perhaps I should’ve tacked on a higher percentage, too, but I was just starting out, and that seemed fair and realistic.

-As your business grows, you’ll command a higher average rate, and your Minimum Acceptable Rate will increase, too.
+As your business grows, you’ll command higher freelance writing rates, and your Minimum Acceptable Rate will increase, too.